cureog-collab/Langevin-sandbox/README.md

 # Langevin sandbox
-A real-time graphical simulation to simulate interactions between vortices in superconductor type II (or, equivalently, general particles obeying Langevin equation).
+A real-time 2D physics simulator built in C. This project models the interactions and dynamics of Abrikosov vortices in Type-II superconductors (or any general particle system governed by the general Langevin equation).

-The project is for me to familiarize myself with data-oriented design programming.
+The primary motivation behind this project is to familiarize myself with data-oriented design programming.
 ## Compile and run
 Use Makefile to auto-compile
 ```bash